Leisure & Events Management

 - Event Management

 - Brands are doing everything they can to engage their customers and to set themselves apart from their competitors.
 This provides opportunities for the event industry.
 Events themselves can also be or become strong brands, such as Tomorrowland.
 There is a strong need for a new generation of event managers who are capable of responding to these developments.
 The Event Management track will give you a deeper insight into the event industry.
 You will learn to design creative and innovative concepts for events, and develop these into new business and revenue models, from a commercial perspective.
 Of course, you will also have to be able to produce the events yourself.
 Additionally, Event Management focuses on personal development, or in other words, on you as a future events professional.
+Interested in organising events?
+Check this video for an insight into the events industry.

 - Attractions & Theme Park Management